EQUAL-Mila/llm_extraction_eval/README.md

 - [ ] Perform extraction attacks over different time steps.
 (Code note: Simple change the flag `modelstep` to `stepxxxxxx`, where `xxxxxx` can be anything between 100000 to 140000, at steps of 1000 only)

 - [ ] Changing scoring from perfect match at a fixed length to the length of perfect match.
 Observe the distribution.
-(Code note: TODO.
-This is not implemented yet)
+(Code note: Use the `scoring` flag `length` to check the length of exact prefix match)
 - [ ] Incorporate levenshtein distance or other measures to study insertions, deletions or substitutions.
 (Code note: TODO.
 This is not implemented yet)
 - [ ] Study semantic similarity instead of token level matching, by using cosine similarity.
 (Code note: TODO.
 This is not implemented yet)